The beach of Egmond aan Zee is wide, family-friendly and lively – a popular destination for sunseekers and families on the North Holland coast.

 Pay attention to these flags and always follow the instructions of the lifeguards for your safety and the safety of others on the beach.

-Dogs at the beach
+Dogs on the Beach

 Dogs are prohibited on the beaches of Egmond aan Zee during the period 1 May till 1 October between 10:00 till 19:00.